When it comes to Thailand income tax for foreigners, there’s a lot of misinformation floating around on the internet.

 With all that said, when filing personal income taxes, consult with an accountant to make sure that you can plan your taxes in advance and file them correctly to prevent any fines and/or penalties.

-To file your tax returns, you’ll need to register for a tax identification number.
+To file your tax returns, you’ll need to register for a tax identification number, called as TIN in short.

 You can apply for a tax ID at your nearest revenue office with the following documents: